Analytic torsion for twisted de Rham complexes: Twisted analytic torsion under metric and flux deformations

 We thus conclude that deformation of $H$ by a $B$-field is equivalent to deforming the usual metric to a generalized metric.
-Theorem~\ref{thm:indept-H} states that the torsion is invariant under such a deformation.
-This suggests that our analytic torsion can be defined in the background of a generalized metric and should be invariant under its deformation.
-Indeed, such a definition is possible using the adjoint of $d_{\bar k}$ with respect to the Born-Infeld metric.
-In this way, deformations of the usual metric and that by a $B$-field are unified.
+In this way, deformations of the usual metric and that of the flux by a $B$-field are unified to a deformation of generalized metric.
+Theorems~\ref{thm:indept} and \ref{thm:indept-H} state that the torsion is invariant under such a deformation.